neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 An instant capturing the date, the time, and the time zone.

-The time zone information is specified with a **zone identification number**.
+The time zone information is specified with a **zone identifier**.

 ```
-DateTime::Structure(
+DateTimeZoneId::Structure(
     seconds::Integer,
     nanoseconds::Integer,
-    tz_id::Integer,
+    tz_id::String,
 )
 ```

 - The `seconds` are seconds since the adjusted [Unix epoch](https://en.wikipedia.org/wiki/Epoch_(computing)).
 This is not [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
-- The `tz_id` is an identifier for a specific time zone.
+- The `tz_id` is an identifier for a specific time zone, such as `"Europe/Paris"`.

 To convert to UTC: